Creating Region, Practice, or Group Forecasts

 10. Leave the value of the Level 1 filters set to "Opportunities".
 This is because project data comes from child project forecasts.

-11. Search for and select the time periods that you want to include in your practice or region forecasts.
+11. Search for and select the time periods that you want to include in your region, practice, or group forecasts.

 Note: